About the Heart

 The heart is a pump, and is composed of two upper chambers, the right atrium and the left atrium, and two lower chambers, the right ventricle and the left ventricle.

-We can understand how the heart works by following the pumping of blood through the heart, and how the electrical system controls it (see heart diagrams):
+We can understand how the heart works, called heart conduction, by following the pumping of blood through the heart, and how the electrical system controls it (see heart diagrams):

 - Oxygen-depleted blood returns from the body via veins (superior vena cava and inferior vena cava), and fills up the right atrium with blood.